 - information that could significantly harm a third parties business interests

 - information that could harm law enforcement; and

 - information that could harm the economic or financial interests of a public body, other individuals, or the public

-Citizens have a right of access to their own personal records under the control of the Municipality, including your own personal information and the right to update or correct this personal information.
+Citizens have a right of access to their own personal records under the control of the Municipality, including their own personal information and the right to update or correct this personal information.